-Bass fishing is a popular sport in which fisherman use live bait or artificial lures while trying to catch the bass fish.
-It requires skill, patience and time, but it’s also one of the most rewarding experiences you can have if you are fishing for your dinner.
+Bass fishing is a popular sport in which fishermen use live bait or artificial lures while trying to catch the bass fish.
+It requires skill, patience, and time, but it’s also one of the most rewarding experiences you can have if you are fishing for your dinner.

 Today, we are here to tell you some of the best flies for bass fishing.
-We will be covering size, color and type of main fly patterns used by fishermen around the world.
-Remember that this list is based on personal experience, trial and error; thus it might not reflect the top rated bass fishing flies by other people.
+We will be covering the size, color, and type of main fly patterns used by fishermen around the world.
+Remember that this list is based on personal experience, trial, and error; thus it might not reflect the top-rated bass fishing flies by other people.

 The top bass fishing flies as per our research and experience: